EBI-Metagenomics/mgnify-pipelines-toolkit/README.md

 ### Local development requirements
 Before starting any development, you should do these few steps:
+- Clone the repo if you haven't already and create a feature branch from the `dev` branch (NOT `main`).
 - Create a virtual environment with the tool of your choice (i.e. `conda create --name my_new_env`)
 - Activate you new environment (i.e. `conda activate my_new_env`)
 - Install dev dependencies `pip install -e '.[dev]'`